About Manual CPC bidding

 Your Ad Rank helps determine your ad's position among other ads on search results pages in the Search Network.
 If you run your ads on the Display Network, Ad Rank plays the same key role there.
 As Ad Rank is a score that's based on your max.
 CPC bid and the quality of your ad compared to other advertisers' ads, raising your max.
 CPC will probably increase your ad's chances of appearing.

 You can apply your max.
 CPC bid several ways.
 Let's say you have a bakery, and you've set up a "breakfast" ad group with keywords like donuts, crullers, and apple fritters.
 Here's how you might set your bids:

 - If you want the keywords in an ad group to have different bids: Set keyword bids.
-For instance, if you know that people who search for apple fritters tend to buy more than people searching for donuts, then you might bid $1.25 for each click on apple fritters and $1 for each click on donuts.
+For instance, if you know that people who search for apple fritters tend to buy more than people searching for donuts, then you might bid US$1.25 for each click on apple fritters and US$1 for each click on donuts.

 - If you want your Display Network targeting methods to have different bids: You can set a max.
 CPC for placements, topics, or other targeting methods.
 For instance, you can try to help your ad show on a donut recipes website by setting a custom bid for that particular placement on the Display Network tab.